 Post-Master's FNP Certificate Program

-The Department of Nursing offers the Post-Master's Family Nurse Practitioner Certificate Program for students who completed a master's of science degree in nursing.
+The Department of Nursing offers the Post-Master's Family Nurse Practitioner Certificate Program for students who have completed a master's of science degree in nursing.
 The certificate of advanced practice is designed for those individuals with a master's degree in nursing who wish to expand their practice into the role of a family nurse practitioner.
-The PM-FNP specialty area prepares nurses to provide comprehensive care that includes health promotion, maintenance and restoration for persons across the life span.
+The PM-FNP specialty area prepares nurses to provide comprehensive care that includes health promotion, maintenance and restoration for people across the life span.

-Depending on educational background and previous course work in master's program, students accepted into the PM-FNP certificate program are required to take as few as 3 and as many as 12 courses or 12-39 credits.
+Depending on educational background and previous course work in a master's program, students accepted into the PM-FNP certificate program are required to take as few as 3 and as many as 12 courses, or 12-39 credits.
 Successful completion of the required curriculum qualifies the RN to sit for the Family Nurse Practitioner Certification Examination.
 All course work for a certificate must be completed within 3 years from the date of matriculation (enrollment) in the program after admission.

 Our nurse practitioner graduates continue to excel on the national certification exam and are well-received in the regional community.
-We plan to continue to provide premier nurse practitioner education.

 From the AANPCP web site: